ouzifeng/CI_PP3_FISHING_TACKLE_MANAGEMENT_APPLICATION/README.md

 11. Print out a list of all products with their margins, from highest margin to lowest
 12. Have a margin filter feature, so the user can filter out/in products above/below a certain margin %, with input validation
 13. If an update product is not found, give option to create a new product
-14. Avoid menu loops, if input(s) are invalid allow user to input again.
-Do not default back to the current menu option
-15. Fishing tackle product names can be long, make sure any tables printed to the terminal as less than 80 characters in width
+14. Fishing tackle product names can be long, make sure any tables printed to the terminal as less than 80 characters in width

 ### Target Audience